Chaimacharef/SOC-Home-Lab/attack-simulations/01-failed-login.md

 | Failure Reason | Unknown user name or bad password |
 | Status Code | 0xC000006D |

+then checked Wazuh to see whether the Windows event had been successfully collected and generated an alert.
-Wazuh successfully ingested the Windows Security event and generated an alert.
-The alert metadata, severity, and associated event information were reviewed to validate successful detection.
+Wazuh successfully received the event, and I reviewed the alert details, severity, and event information to make sure the activity was being detected correctly.

 <img width="2560" height="1440" alt="VirtualBox_Windows11_04_08_2026_16_06_10" src="https://github.com/user-attachments/assets/7d165e8e-b092-4807-9e46-0b98ee9e8d11" />